 - Most of these cases (72%) occur in people who are in their 40s.

 Colorectal cancer and ethnicity and race

-- Colon and rectal cancer incidence and mortality rates are highest in African Americans
+- Colon cancer and rectal cancer incidence and mortality rates are highest in African Americans

-- Colon and rectal cancer death rates in blacks are 40% higher than that of whites
+- Colon cancer and rectal cancer death rates in blacks are 40% higher than that of whites

-Your family history, ethnicity and race can put you at a higher risk for colon cancer.
+Your family history, ethnicity and race can put you at a higher risk for colorectal cancer.
 Read more about who should be screened and when.

 Colorectal cancer and family history

 People with a first-degree relative (parent, sibling, or children) who has colorectal cancer are between two and three times the risk of developing the cancer than those without a family history.